 A publishing deal

-This is what it’s all about right?
-Some book awards give you a publishing option if your book is selected as an award winner.
-Having your work published could be an amazing opportunity.
-However, as with any business deal, you want to read the fine print very carefully on any publishing deal and make sure it’s right for you.
-Think about advances, royalties, and ownership rights.
-Publishing is the dream of many authors.
-But if someone offers to publish your book, that means you may be able to field other offers as well.
+However, as with any business deal, be sure to read the fine print very carefully on any publishing deal and ensure it’s right for you.
+Consider advances, royalties, and ownership rights.
+Publishing is the end goal for many authors, but if an award offers to publish your book, you may be able to field other offers as well.

-If you are lucky enough to get some prize money, the smartest thing to do is reinvest it in your book or your writing career.
-Many authors already do story marketing on a small budget.
-Think what you could do with a few hundred extra dollars.
+If you win prize money from an award, the smartest thing to do is reinvest it in your book or your writing career.
+Many authors successfully use story marketing on a small budget.
+Think what you could do with a few extra dollars to promote your book.

-If you want to shoot for the moon, some awards give such lavish prizes that they're just fun to dream about.
-For example, the PEN Open Book Award has a grand prize of $10,000 and a fully-funded artist residency at Civitella Ranieri, located in a 15th century castle in rural Umbria, Italy.
+If you want to shoot for the moon, some awards offer lavish prizes that are plain fun to dream about.
+For example, the PEN Open Book Award has a grand prize of $10,000 and a fully funded artist residency at Civitella Ranieri, located in a 15th century castle in rural Umbria, Italy.
 Yes, you read that right.
 You can go live in a castle.

-The Bard Fiction Prize awards $30,000 and an appointment as writer in residence at Bard College for one semester, without the expectation that he or she teach traditional courses.
+The Bard Fiction Prize awards $30,000 and an appointment as writer in residence at Bard College for one semester, without the expectation that you teach traditional courses.
 The recipient gives at least one public lecture and meets informally with students.

-No matter how luxurious or modest the prize for winning an award, ultimately every book award can have a meaningful impact on your author career.
-Leverage every stage of the awards journey to connect with your readers, and make your story marketing easier with book awards.
+No matter how prestigious or modest the prize for winning an award, every book award can have a meaningful impact on your author career.
+The most valuable aspect of book awards comes when you leverage every stage of the awards journey to impress your readers, engage with your audience, and promote your book.

-When it comes to determining which awards to enter, remember, there’s a book award out there for you.
+When it comes to determining which awards to enter, remember, there’s a book award out there for every author.
 Out of thousands of awards, Book Award Pro can help you find the most fitting opportunities for your book.
-Learn how to become an award winning author.